cocos/cocos-docs/en/scripting/actions.md

 ## Action categories

-Cocos Creator supports various kinds of actions which can be divided into several categories:
+Cocos Creator supports various kinds of actions which can be divided into following several categories.

 (Since there are too many action categories, we will not describe every action's usage in detail.
 The developer can check all the actions according to the [action system API list](./action-list.md).)

 ### Basic action